Patch home page

 Overview

-While Patch is known for quality local content, the lack of focus on UX over the years paired with Patch’s heavy reliance on income from ads and sponsors, had caused the site’s usability to suffer.
+Patch is “everything local”, informing readers about what's going on nearby.
+While known for quality local content, the lack of focus on UX over the years, paired with Patch’s heavy reliance on income from ads and sponsors, had caused the site’s usability to suffer.

-We identified 3 primary problems with the current homepage
+We identified 3 primary problems

 1 – Unclear offerings